Little Dorrit: Riches

 The now wealthy Dorrits decide that they should tour Europe as a newly respectable rich family.
-They travel over the Alps and take up residence for a time in Venice, and finally in Rome, displaying pride over their new-found wealth and position, unwilling to tell their past to new friends.
+They travel over the Alps and take up residence for a time in Venice, and finally in Rome, displaying pride over their new-found wealth and position, hiding their past from new friends.
 Little Dorrit finds it difficult to adjust to their wealth and new social position, but only her uncle Frederick shares her feelings.
-Fanny and Tip adjust rapidly to the ways of society, as does Mr Dorrit, yet he fears that someone will discover the truth of his past spent in the Marshalsea, a story he would rather remains in the past.
-In Rome, at a party, Mr Dorrit falls ill, and dies at their lodgings.
+Fanny and Tip adjust rapidly to the ways of society, as does Mr. Dorrit.
+But he fears that someone will discover the truth of his past spent in the Marshalsea.
+At a party in Rome, Mr Dorrit falls ill and later dies.
 His distraught brother Frederick dies that same night.
-Little Dorrit, left alone, returns to London to stay with newly married Fanny and her husband, the dim-witted Edmund Sparkler.
-Meanwhile, Blandois disappears and Mrs Clennam is suspected of his murder.
+Little Dorrit, left alone, returns to London to stay with newly married Fanny and her husband, Edmund Sparkler.
+Meanwhile, Blandois disappears, and Mrs Clennam is suspected of his murder.

-The Financial collapse
+The financial collapse

-The financial house of Merdle, Edmund Sparkler's stepfather, ends with Merdle's suicide; the collapse of his bank and investment businesses takes with it the savings of the Dorrits, the firm of Doyce and Clennam, Arthur Clennam, and Pancks.
-Pancks feels enormous guilt for persuading Clennam that the financial man of the hour, Merdle, was an investment, not speculation as Clennam judges.
-Ashamed and unable to pay the business debts, Clennam is now imprisoned in the Marshalsea, where he becomes ill.
-When Little Dorrit arrives in London, she slowly nurses him back to health.
+The financial house of Merdle, Edmund Sparkler's stepfather, ends with Merdle's suicide.
+The collapse of his bank and investment businesses takes with it the savings of the Dorrits, the firm of Doyce and Clennam, Arthur Clennam, Pancks and thousands of others.
+Pancks feels guilt for persuading Clennam to invest with Merdle, whom everyone considered the financial "man of the hour."
+Ashamed and unable to pay the business debts, Clennam is imprisoned in the Marshalsea, where he becomes ill.
+When Little Dorrit arrives in London, she nurses him back to health.